TAKE-A-LOOK-Troubles mount at Nokia

 TIMELINE

-Nokia's rocky road under Stephen Elop (Compiled by Tarmo Virki; Editing by Stephen Powell)
+Nokia's rocky road under Stephen Elop (Compiled by Tarmo Virki; Editing by Mark Potter)